 Establish the electrical engineering standards and procedures through appropriate consultation, investigation, and analysis methods, with reference to any design principles, engineering, and technical standards relevant to legislative requirements, WHS and risk management.

-It includes developing the electrical engineering control plan or supervise a person to do so for the mine operator1.
-The development of the plan is an ongoing process, and it may regularly change to include amendments, potentially as outcomes of the review process.
+The individual must develop the electrical engineering control plan or supervise a person to do so for the mine operator1.
+The development of the plan should be ongoing as changes as required.